CPK Insurance

 • Commercial auto liability minimums in Wisconsin are $25,000/$50,000/$10,000, so plow truck insurance should be checked against those minimums before work begins.

-• Wisconsin requires businesses to maintain proof of general liability coverage for most commercial leases, which matters if you operate from a yard, shop, or storage site.
+• Most commercial leases in Wisconsin require proof of general liability coverage, which matters if you operate from a yard, shop, or storage site.

 • Coverage should be reviewed for hired auto and non-owned auto exposure if your snow plowing contractor coverage uses rented trucks, borrowed vehicles, or employee-driven personal vehicles.